JuliaPOMDP/POMDPToolbox.jl/README.md

 #### [`utility_wrapper.jl`](src/policies/utility_wrapper.jl)
 A wrapper for policies to collect statistics and handle errors.

-    `PolicyWrapper`
+        PolicyWrapper

     Flexible utility wrapper for a policy designed for collecting statistics about planning.

-    Carries a function, a policy, and a payload (that can be any type).
+    Carries a function, a policy, and optionally a payload (that can be any type).

-    The function should typically be defined with the do syntax, each time action is called on the wrapper, this function will be called with three arguments: the policy, the payload, and the current state or belief.
+    The function should typically be defined with the do syntax.
+Each time `action` is called on the wrapper, this function will be called.

+    If there is no payload, it will be called with two argments: the policy and the state/belief.
+If there is a payload, it will be called with three arguments: the policy, the payload, and the current state or belief.
 The function should return an appropriate action.
 The idea is that, in this function, `action(policy, s)` should be called, statistics from the policy/planner should be collected and saved in the payload, exceptions can be handled, and the action should be returned.

-    Example:
+    # Example

         using POMDPModels
         using POMDPToolbox

         mdp = GridWorld()
         policy = RandomPolicy(mdp)
         counts = Dict(a=>0 for a in iterator(actions(mdp)))

+        # with a payload
-        wrapper = PolicyWrapper(policy, payload=counts) do policy, counts, s
+        statswrapper = PolicyWrapper(policy, payload=counts) do policy, counts, s
             a = action(policy, s)
             counts[a] += 1
             return a
         end

-        h = simulate(HistoryRecorder(max_steps=100), mdp, wrapper)
+        h = simulate(HistoryRecorder(max_steps=100), mdp, statswrapper)
-        for (a, count) in wrapper.payload
+        for (a, count) in payload(statswrapper)
             println("policy chose action \$a \$count of \$(n_steps(h)) times.") end

+        # without a payload
+        errwrapper = PolicyWrapper(policy) do policy, s
+            try
+                a = action(policy, s)
+            catch ex
+                warn("Caught error in policy; using default")
+                a = :left
+            end
+            return a
+        end

+        h = simulate(HistoryRecorder(max_steps=100), mdp, errwrapper)

 ### Simulators
 #### [`rollout.jl`](src/simulators/rollout.jl)